ankursoni/aws-eks-boilerplate/README.md

 cat eks-demo-app/values.yaml
 # modify the value for 'image.repository' assuming image tag to be 'app'
 docker.io/<YOUR DOCKER REPOSITORY/USERNAME>/eks-demo
-# additionally, you may need to modify the values 'env'
+# additionally, you may need to modify the values 'env' and 'secretEnv'

 # install/upgrade helm chart
 helm upgrade -i eks-demo-app eks-demo-app \